nickjackolaisen/BusinessInitiaitive/_posts/comparisons/sp vs llc/2023-06-31-sole_proprietorship_vs_llc_pros_and_cons.md

 A member’s share of the company’s taxes is the same as their share of ownership in the company.

-To pay income tax as a Single Member LLC, you will use a [1040-SC Form](https://www.irs.gov/pub/irs-pdf/f1040sc.pdf).
+To pay income tax as a Single Member LLC, you will use a <a href="https://www.irs.gov/pub/irs-pdf/f1040sc.pdf" target="_blank">1040-SC Form</a>.

 This is the same tax form Sole Proprietorships use.